JaminFong/DenseNAS/README.md

 * python 3.6+

 ## Results
 DenseNAS obtains an architecture with 75.9\% top-1 accuracy on ImageNet and the latency is as low as 24.3ms on a single TITAN-XP.
 The total search time is merely 23 hours on 4 GPUs.
+For the GPU latency, we measure all the models with the same setup (on one TITAN-XP with batch size of 32).

 Our results on ImageNet are shown bellow.
 ![](data/results.png)